 An Ordered Binary Decision Diagram (BDD) [1, 2] is a directed acyclic graph that represents a Boolean function.
 The nodes of a BDD consist of variable nodes and two value nodes.
-The outdegree of a variable node is 2.
-The edges are called 0-edge and 1-edge.
-One of the variable node is called a root node whose indegree is 0.
+Each variable node is labeled with a variable and has two outgoing edges, which are called 0-edge and 1-edge.
 Two value nodes are called 0-node and 1-node.
+There is a total ordering of variables for a BDD.
+On every path from the root node to a value node, each variable appears at most once according to the total ordering.
+The value of the function is given by traversing from the root node to a value node.
+At a variable node, one of the outgoing edges is selected according to the assignment to the variable.
+The value of the function is 0 if the terminal node is 0-node, and 1 if the terminal node is 1-node.

-A BDD is represented by a root node and a set of 4-ples (i, index(i), low(i), high(i)) that correspond to variable nodes, where i is a node number, low(i), high(i) are the numbers of the nodes pointed by the 0-edge and the 1-edge respectively.
-The node number of 0-node is 0 and that of 1-node is 1.
+A BDD is represented by a permutation π on $\{1, 2, \dots N\}$ and a set of 4-tuples (i, index(i), low(i), high(i)) that represent variable nodes, where π is the total ordering of variables, i is a node number, low(i), high(i) are the numbers of the nodes pointed by the 0-edge and the 1-edge respectively.

-$index(i) \in \{1, 2, \dots N\}$ (N is the number of variables) is an index of the variable that is assigned to the node, and f_i = x{index(i)} \cdot f{high(i)} + \overline{x{index(i)}} \cdot f{low(i)}. '''
+$index(i) \in \{1, 2, \dots N\}$ (N is the number of variables) is an index of the variable that is assigned to the node, and